Admin > Filtering > Policies > Advanced Config > Global Config

 Block Consumer Google Accounts

 When Block Consumer Google Accounts is enabled, users will be prevented from signing into additional Gmail or Youtube Accounts.
-Users will be locked to the Google account that was used to sign in to their Chromebook.
+Users will be locked to the Google account that was used to sign in to their Chromebook (typically, the Google account tied to their school or school district).
 When enabled, this setting will be applied to all users that have the GoGuardian extensions installed.

 - Adding new accounts at accounts.google.com